kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-03-dns-mgt-could-not-resolve-host.md

 - Log in to your DNS provider's console and check if your new domain entry was added.

-- Check if your local DNS configuration in `/etc/hosts` or an equivalent file on your OS contains an entry for the target host.
+- Check if your local DNS configuration in `/etc/hosts`, or an equivalent file on your OS, contains an entry for the target host.
 If it does, remove the entry.